Morné Morkel: International career

-National recognition

-Having taken six wickets in the one-run victory over Eagles in the SuperSport Series as well as scoring century, and also having scored a half-century as the Titans set a target of 178, Morkel was called up to the Rest of South Africa side to face India two weeks later, thus missing the Titans' clash with Lions in the SuperSport Series.
+Having taken six wickets in the one-run victory over Eagles in the SuperSport Series as well as scoring a century, and also having scored a half-century as the Titans set a target of 178, Morkel was called up to the Rest of South Africa side to face India two weeks later, thus missing the Titans' clash with Lions in the SuperSport Series.
 Morkel took four wickets, all of them in the first innings when India fell to 69 for five, and despite Alfonso Thomas' haul of seven for 56 in the second innings, it was Morkel who replaced Dale Steyn to make his Test debut three weeks later, on the 2006–07 Boxing Day Test in Durban against India.

-He made his ODI debut playing for an Africa XI side again their Asian counterparts and took 3 wickets.
-In the following game he opened the bowling with his brother Albie and this was the first time in ODI history that two brothers have done so.
+He made his ODI debut playing for an Africa XI side against their Asian counterparts and took 3 wickets.
+In the following game he opened the bowling with his brother Albie and this was the first time in ODI history of two brothers doing so.

 Morkel was then selected in the South African squad for the inaugural Twenty20 World Championship in South Africa, and went on to become one of the stars of the tournament, despite many feeling Twenty20 was a format with little scope for bowlers.
 Morkel bowled with consistent pace and accuracy, finishing with 9 wickets at 13.33 and an economy rate of 6.00, considered excellent in this form of the game.
 This haul included a match-winning spell of 4/17 against New Zealand, all wickets being caught behind or bowled, and he was denied his 5th wicket in his final over only due to an incorrect no-ball call when he had clean bowled the batsman.
 This would have been the first 5 wicket hall ever taken in international Twenty20 cricket.
 The host nation may have gone on to be eliminated from the tournament, but Morkel's bowling, along with the big hitting of his brother Albie, was unquestionably one of their biggest positives to emerge from the event.
-He was named as 12th man in the 'Team of the Tournament' by Cricinfo for the 2007 T20I World Cup.
+He was named as 12th man in the 'Team of the Tournament' by ESPNcricinfo for the 2007 T20I World Cup.

-Morkel was subsequently selected for the tour of Pakistan, but unfortunately suffered a broken bone in his foot in the warm up match preceding the first test.
-The injury wasn't too severe and Morkel picked up five crucial wickets as Pakistan collapsed to 248 all out.
+Morkel was subsequently selected for the tour of Pakistan, but suffered a broken bone in his foot in the warm up match preceding the first test.
+The injury was not too severe and Morkel picked up five crucial wickets as Pakistan collapsed to 248 all out.

 In October 2012, alongside Dale Steyn and Vernon Philander, Morkel was part of a South African pace attack that bowling coach (and former Test cricketer) Allan Donald called the best the country had ever produced.